ferasawadi/jobs-management/README.md

 the system contains useful methods that can be chained to perform a task, either the job should be executed directly or queued.<br/>
-its quit simple as we will go through that in a sec.<br/>
+its quite simple as we will go through that in a sec.<br/>

 1. to create and process a simple task you just need to call  [createJob(emailJob,executionType, jobPriority)](src/main/java/com/payoneer/JobManagement/system/JobService.java#L133-L147)